chronoxor/CppServer/README.md

 Process configuaraion: release
 ```

-## Benchmark: Round-trip
+## Benchmark: Round-Trip

 ![Round-trip](https://github.com/chronoxor/CppServer/raw/master/images/round-trip.png)

 This scenario sends lots of messages from several clients to a server.
 The server responses to each message and resend the similar response to
 the client.
-The benchmark measures total Round-trip time to send all
+The benchmark measures total round-trip time to send all
 messages and receive all responses, messages & data throughput, count
 of errors.